Isle of Whithorn Lifeboat Station: History

 The first call on the lifeboat was on 3 May 1871.
 The smack Vale of Conwy, was on passage from Port Dinorwic to Irvine, Ayrshire, when it was seriously damaged when the mainboom broke, and sank.
 With the ship's boat also damaged, the crew of three had given up all hope, when the Isle of Whithorn lifeboat arrived, and all three were rescued.

 The second lifeboat to be placed at the Isle of Whithorn station, was a 34-foot lifeboat named Henry and John Leighton (ON 85), arriving on station on 17 November 1886.
 The costs of the lifeboat and carriage were met by a contribution from the late Capt.
 Henry Leighton of Glasgow.
 The lifeboat arrived at the railway station, and a large crowd turned out to see the lifeboat drawn on its carriage by nine horses to the lifeboat station, where it was named by Miss A. Leighton in memory of her two brothers.

 In 1901, Isle of Whithorn would receive their third and last lifeboat.
-The 35-foot Dungeness-class (Rubie) lifeboat was appropriated to the legacy of Mt George Levy of Wood Green, and was named George and Margaret (ON 476).
+The 35-foot Dungeness-class (Rubie) lifeboat was appropriated to the legacy of Mr George Levy of Wood Green, and was named George and Margaret (ON 476).

 Isle of Whithorn Lifeboat Station was closed in 1919.
 The lifeboat house is now just a ruin.
 The lifeboat on station at the time, George and Margaret (ON 476), was transferred to the relief fleet, before serving at until 1931, when she was sold out of service.